 Via Ferrata is Latin for ” Iron Way”.
 The original Via Ferrata`s were routes literally across The Alps that soldiers and partisans used to carry munitions and supplies to their Allies in “World War One and Two”.

-Using a series of metal cables, rungs, ladders and bridges to ascend and descend tremendous and precipitous climbing routes and paths across the Alps.
+Using a series of metal cables, rungs, ladders and bridges to ascend and descend tremendous and steep climbing routes and paths across the Alps.
 These Via Ferrata tracks provided the most spectacular and dramatic viewpoints of Europe’s fabulous Mountain scenery.